 Dr Nick Brown, EPCC, University of Edinburgh

 Writing fast, high performance FPGA codes is difficult, even with HLS.
 However potentially we can learn from work done in the 1970s/1980s which studied programming general purpose dataflow machines, as the reconfigurability of FPGAs enable us to present the abstraction of dataflow machines which are specific to an application.
-In this talk I will describe Lucent, a modern version of the Lucid dataflow language, which targets Xilinx Alveo hardware and aims to empower the development of fast by construction dataflow codes on FPGAs.
+In this talk I will describe Lucent, a modern version of the Lucid dataflow language, which targets AMD Alveo hardware and aims to empower the development of fast by construction dataflow codes on FPGAs.

 19th August 2021

 Zsolt István, Assoc.
 Prof, IT University of Copenhagen

 In this talk, we will present Multes, an FPGA-based Key-Value Store (KVS) with user-defined query offloading (the “smarts”) and explain how it has been ported to the Alveo cards in XACC using the Vitis Shell with 100Gbps networking.
 We will also present an example of offloading to the KVS, namely, a privacy-preserving perturbation for ML training.